-I apply this icon either to introduce information that's especially worth storing in your brain's longterm memory or to remind you of a fact that may have been displaced from that memory by some other pressing fact.
+We apply this icon either to introduce information that's especially worth storing in your brain's long-term memory or to remind you of a fact that may have been displaced from that memory by another pressing fact.

 When you see this icon, look alive.
-It indicates a potential danger zone that can result in much wailing and teeth-gnashing if ignored.
+It indicates a potential danger zone that can result in much wailing and teeth-gnashing if it's ignored.

-Lots of information in this book is of a technical nature - digital photo-graphy is a technical animal, after all.
-But if I present a detail that is useful mainly for impressing your technology-geek friends, I mark it with this icon.
+Lots of information in this book is of a technical nature - digital photography is a technical animal, after all.
+But if we present a detail that's useful mainly for impressing your geeky friends, we mark it with this icon.